JamesWoolfenden/pre-commit/README.md

 ## Checkov-scan

-This runs the Static analysis tool https://www.checkov.io/
+This runs the Static analysis tool https://www.checkov.io/ for Terraform, the hook automatically installs the Checkov tool.

 For Checkov-scan: